run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 ## See Also

-See the unattended training walk-through: [Launch Unattended Training Workloads](../Walkthroughs/walkthrough-train.md)
+See the unattended training Quickstart: [Launch Unattended Training Workloads](../Walkthroughs/walkthrough-train.md)